Introducing The Well

 - Play back the sounds you find and place a checkmark next the ones you want to export.
 The Well is able to play back many file types, and will search for the correct file type if the wrong one was set: just hit Play.
 The Well figures it out.

 - Export the sound effects to any folder.
 Exported audio files will have names that tell you which personal or commercial library the files came from.
 In addition, you can add a custom text label to the beginning of the file names in an exported set.
 Licensing information tags can be added to the ends of file names, as well.
-These options are on by default and can be disabled by just unticking the respective checkmarks in the export section.
+These options are on by default and can be disabled by toggling the respective options in the export section.

 The Well is specialized, a little ugly, and requires some setup before it becomes useful.
-But once sound effects have been successfully integrated, it is quick and flexible to search, and it has some unique features aimed at film & TV picture editors and their assistants who need to get their temp work done efficiently and under time pressure.
+But once sound effects have been successfully integrated, it is quick and flexible to search, and it has some unique features aimed at feature & episodic picture editors and their assistants who need to get their temp work done efficiently and under time pressure.

 Why this app and not something else?

 - It's free, which means a team can use it without asking the post producer for funds.